visforvali/ws297y/resources.md

 There are many articles, blogs, books and podcasts that would have been interesting to include in this class but ultimately didn't make the cut.
 If you have suggestions about materials to share, let me know and I'll add them to the list!

-## Essays and Stories 📚
+## Creative Writing 📚

-Here are some essays, stories, and books that are relevant to this class:
+Here are some short stories, lyric essays, and books whose craft techniques are relevant to creative writing for social justice:

 - Clive Barker, ["In the Hills, the Cities"](https://dn720004.ca.archive.org/0/items/short_story_roulette/Barker%2C%20Clive%20-%20In%20the%20Hills%2C%20the%20Cities.pdf){:target="_blank"} (Fun fact: In Nine Inch Nails' ["Sin"](https://www.youtube.com/watch?v=lIvzTlAdcUE){:target="_blank"}, the lyric "Stale incense, old sweat, and lies" is a quote from this short story.)
 - Jorge Luis Borges, ["The House of Asterion"](https://www.freewriterscentre.org/uploads/1/2/5/6/125643600/house_of_asterion.pdf){:target="_blank"}